 Corneal Ulcer

-A corneal ulcer is an open sore on the cornea of your eye.
+A corneal ulcer is an open sore on your cornea.
 The cornea is the smooth, clear outer layer of your eye.
-A corneal ulcer may be caused by germs that get into your eye through a scratch or with wearing contact lenses.
+A corneal ulcer is caused by bacteria that get into your eye, such as through a scratch.

 Medicines:

-Follow up with your primary healthcare provider or eye specialist within 24 hours:
+Follow up with your healthcare provider or eye specialist within 24 hours:

 You may need to see your eye specialist every 1 to 3 days if your condition is severe.
 Write down your questions so you remember to ask them during your visits.

-- Wear sunglasses or safety goggles to avoid another injury.
+- Use safety equipment: Wear sunglasses or safety goggles to avoid another injury.

-- Do not wear contact lenses until directed by your eye specialist Always clean your contact lenses with proper contact cleaner.
+- Ask about your contacts: Do not wear contact lenses until your healthcare provider says it is okay.
+Always clean your contact lenses with proper contact cleaner.

-Contact your primary healthcare provider or eye specialist if:
+Contact your healthcare provider or eye specialist if:

 - Your vision gets worse.